 Change of Program Policy

 Under normal circumstances, we do not accept students as transfers into this program.
-First-year students at another institution may also apply to transfer into the sociology tutorial program and the Honors Tutorial College.
+However, first-year students may apply to transfer into the sociology tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering freshmen.
-The deadline for application is December 1st, and admission interviews are held in January.

 External Transfer Admission

+First-year students at another institution may also apply to transfer into the sociology tutorial program and the Honors Tutorial College.
+These students must meet the same entrance requirements as entering freshmen.
 Students who meet the criteria for admission as first-year students may be accepted before the end of their freshman year.
-Our priority deadline is December 1st.

 Opportunities Upon Graduation